rociojoo/RmovementPaperRep/README.md

 ![](figures/ms-fig-2-1.png)

+Since the packages were reviewed between March and August 2018, this last year was incomplete and not included in the graph.

-Even worse, many packages are actually not connected to each others, showing a very fragmented landscape of tracking packages in R. Here we show a network representation of the dependency and suggestion between tracking packages (this is **Figure 4** of the manuscript).
+Many packages are actually not connected to each others, showing a very fragmented landscape of tracking packages in R. Here we show a network representation of the dependency and suggestion between tracking packages (this is **Figure 4** of the manuscript).
 The arrows go towards the package the others suggest (dashed arrows) or depend on (solid arrows).
 Bold font corresponds to active packages.
 The size of the circle is proportional to the number of packages that suggest or depend on this one.

 ![](figures/ms-fig-4-1.png)